 |Drilling and Production Technology|

 |Strategic Energy Issues|

 |Reservoir Simulation 2|

-Career prospects in the field of Petroleum Engineering are excellent, as world-wide economic growth continues to produce an increase in demand for hydrocarbons production.
-Therefore, you can look forward to exciting and global career prospects.
+Career prospects in the field of petroleum engineering are excellent, as worldwide economic growth continues to produce increasing demand for hydrocarbons production.
+You can therefore look forward to exciting and global career prospects.

 BTEC Extended Diploma: D*DD including an appropriate amount of level 3 Mathematics, and Chemistry or Physics.

 IB: 35 points overall, with 18 points at higher level to include 5 points in higher level Mathematics and Physics or Chemistry.